SaiJeevanPuchakayala/TodoAPI-Service-Using-FastAPI/Todo-API/README.md

 ## Important Notes:
-1. Schemas are just to built to understand the params and responses of the API clearly.
+1. Schemas are built to understand the params and responses of the APIs clearly apart from their usage in API's architecture.
-2. Most of the code files are built to create API docs in layman's terms.
+2. Most of the class names, function names and variable names are very clear as per developers usage.

 ## References Used
 ```